jacekdogiel/RegistrationApp/RegistrationApp/README.md

 ### ConfirmationView

 - SwiftUI view that confirms user registration.
-- Displays user information retrieved from the `RegistrationViewModel`.
+- Displays user information retrieved from the `ConfirmationViewModel`.

+### ConfirmationViewBuilder

+- Struct that provides a method to build a `ConfirmationView` from a `RegistrationViewModel`.

 ### AppView